 The period during which certain personal data are stored depends, among other things, on the nature of the personal data, the purposes of the processing and legislation.
-Tax law, for example, requires us to keep data for at least 7 years.
-And we even have to keep medical data for 15 years.
+Tax law, for example, requires us to keep data for at least seven years.
+And we even have to keep medical data for fifteen years.

-In some cases, it is our choice to keep personal data for a long time, sometimes even for years after you have stopped being our customer of if you have died.
+In some cases, it is our choice to retain personal data for a long time, sometimes even for years after you have stopped being our customer or if you have died.
 This is not for commercial purposes but because, on the basis of our duty of care, we want to be able to make payouts if any surviving dependents should come to us.
-Or, alternatively, if the personal injury caused by an accident turns out to be more serious than initially expected.
-Also, in specific cases, we may retain your personal data for a longer period if we expect to need it for legal proceedings in the future.
+Also, in specific cases, we may retain your personal data for a longer period if we expect we will need it for legal proceedings in the future.

 If you use social media to contact us, we cannot guarantee the security of any personal data that you share with us via unsecured social media such as WhatsApp.
 Many social media providers are established outside the EEA and store your personal data outside the EEA.
 For this reason, it is possible that your personal data does not enjoy the same level of protection there as it does within the EEA.
 This is your own responsibility.
 We therefore recommend that you do not disclose any confidential, special and/or sensitive personal data to us via social media.
 We will never use social media to share such information with you.

 Profiling is a way of making predictions about a person’s future situation, preferences, interests and behaviour by analysing data on individuals and events and making connections between them.
-VIVAT uses profiling for two different purposes: for risk assessments and setting premiums, and for commercial purposes.
+VIVAT uses profiling for commercial purposes.

 Profiling may result in an incorrect representation of an individual.
-For this reason, when developing our computer programmes, we implemented controls to prevent any unwanted effects for you and for us.
+For this reason, when developing our computer programs, we implemented controls to prevent any unwanted effects for you and for us.
 Moreover, prior to using profiling, VIVAT is required to carry out an investigation into the necessity and the risks associated with this processing.
 Finally, you have a number of rights if profiling is used.
-Please see Chapter 10 for more information.

-In addition, we use, analyse and combine public sources of data with internal data of large groups of customers and your data to make predictions about your purchasing behaviour and to align our advertisements and prices accordingly.
-We can also use such analyses to predict when you will probably cancel.
-This may cause us to send you a new offer.
+We use, analyse and combine public sources of data with internal data of large groups of customers and your data to make predictions about your purchasing behaviour and to align our advertisements and prices accordingly.
+We can also use such analyses to predict when you might cancel.
+This may lead us to send you a new offer.

-We use tracking cookies to register details about which pages of our website you visit, your click behaviour and the search terms you enter.
+We use tracking cookies to register details about which of our website pages you visit, your click behaviour and the search terms you enter.
 We record this data in a user profile.
 We update your profile each time you visit our website.
 We also use advertising cookies to show you offers and advertisements that may be of interest to you, both on our apps and on our websites.
 We will only do this with your prior consent.
 These offers pertain to discounts on products that you purchase regularly, or that we believe you are going to purchase.
-We base this information on previous purchases and on the purchases made by other customers who bought similar products.
-See also Chapter 2 under b and Chapter 8.
+We base this on previous purchases and on the purchases made by other customers who bought similar products.
+See also Section 3b and Section 10.

 As a customer or user of our services, you have a number of rights which are described below.
-If you wish to invoke these rights, please contact us.
-Before we can handle your request, we ask you to share some information and provide us with a copy of your identification.
+If you wish to invoke these rights, you can contact our Data Protection Officer at firstname.lastname@example.org.
+Before we can handle your request, we ask you to share some information and a copy of your identification.
 We use this to identify you and to make sure that we do not disclose any of your personal data to an individual posing as you.

 We will send you a first response within five working days.
 We aim to provide you with a reasoned response within a month’s time.
 This is, however, not always possible if the case is a complicated one.
 In that case, we will inform you of this in good time, stating when you can expect to receive a reply from us.

-You have a right to see if, and if so what, personal data is processed by us and you have a right to know the purposes for which we use this personal data and, where applicable, to which third parties we have disclosed this personal data.
+You have a right to see all your personal data processed by us and you have a right to know the purposes for which we use this personal data and, where applicable, to which third parties we have disclosed this personal data.

 You may give instructions to change your personal data if it is incorrect.

 You have the right to have your personal data deleted if we no longer need it for the purpose for which it was collected.
-It is possible, however, that we do have an interest in retaining your file for a longer period of time, for example because a statutory retention period applies or if fraud is involved.
+It is possible, however, that we do have an interest in retaining your file for a longer period of time, for example because a statutory retention period applies or due to fraud.
 In that case, we may not be able to comply with your request fully or at all.

 You may object to our use of your personal data if we use your personal data for purposes other than the performance of an agreement, compliance with a statutory obligation or VIVAT’s legitimate interests.
-You may, for example, object to profiling as referred to in Chapter 9 under b or to the use of your personal data for research.
+You may, for example, object to the use of your personal data for profiling as referred to in Section 10a or for research.

-e) Right not to be subjected to exclusively automated processing
+Right not to be Subjected Only to Automated Processing

-The review of your application may be partially automated.
-If this is the case, we will expressly inform you of it.
-If you do not agree with the result of such a review, please contact us about it.
+The review of your application may be partly automated.
+If this is the case, we will expressly inform you about this.
+If you do not agree with the result of such a review, please contact us.